-The stretches below can be done on a daily basis if pain free.
+The stretches below can be done on a daily basis, and ONLY if pain free.
 Stretching must be done regularly and continued throughout the rehabilitation process.

 Place one forearm arm against a fixed point such as a doorframe or corner of a wall.

 Gently lean forwards and turn away from it to stretch the chest muscles.

 Again, hold the position for 20 to 30 seconds and repeat 3 times.
 The athlete should feel a gentle stretch in the front of the shoulder but not pain.